DavidSchinazi/jazzlights/README.md

 ## Acknowledgements

-This repository is a heavily modified fork of the original [unisparks](https://github.com/unisparks/unisparks) by Dmitry Azovtsev and Igor Chernyshev.
+This project initially started off as a fork of [unisparks](https://github.com/unisparks/unisparks) by Dmitry Azovtsev and Igor Chernyshev.